GlobaliumExpats

 Completion & registration

-Signing of the escritura at the notary, payment handled cleanly, transfer tax filed, and the property registered in your name.
+Signing of the escritura at the notary, payment run cleanly, transfer tax settled, and the property registered in your name.
 Not done until it’s in the register.

 FREQUENTLY ASKED